jasononeil/jasononeil.au/apps/email-list/PROMPT_PLAN.md

 Please generate:
 - Code for lib/wordpress.js implementing the fetch functionality.
 - A sample Next.js API route (e.g., pages/api/wp-posts.js) that uses your function.
-- Unit tests for your module using Jest.
+- Unit tests for your module using Vitest.
 - Inline comments to describe critical parts of the code.
 ```